How to apply

 Selection criteria

 Preference will be given to applicants whose area of study overlaps with the academic interests of the College’s academic staff.
-At St Antony’s College there is a particular focus on regional and international area studies as the College is host to research centres covering Africa, Asia (including a specialist programme on Burma), Europe, Japan, Latin America, the Middle East, North America, and Russia and Eurasia.
+At St Antony’s College, we have a particular focus on regional and international area studies.
+We have seven regional study centres onsite covering Africa, Asia (including a specialist programme on Burma), Europe, Japan, Latin America, the Middle East, North America, Russia, and Eurasia.